thoughtmachine/thoughtmachine.github.com/_posts/2013-03-17-what-makes-programming-hard-pt-1.md

 What's amazing is, at first, it actually *was* kind of easy.
 People started to get it.
 HTML *is* just tags!
 Cool!
 Everything seemed like it might actually work out.

 The problem arose when CSS was introduced.
 People understood what it was for, and how it related to HTML.
-But learning a completely new  *syntax* and *vocabulary* really slowed people down.
+But learning a completely new  *syntax* and *vocabulary* really slowed them down.

-It's not like they were insurmountable obstacles.
-People eventually learned enough of the CSS syntax and vocabulary to do what they wanted to do.
-What was interesting is that I would see the pattern repeat as we moved into each new area.
-They would understand the concept, and the relationship of the current concept to the others.
-But figuring out which words and symbols to use and how to use them ended up taking lots of time and brainpower.

-The thing that I noticed most, watching my students struggle to make their webpages look the way they wanted them to look, is just how much *random information* they needed to ingest.
+The thing that I noticed most, watching my students struggle to make their webpages look the way they wanted them to look, is just how much *arbitrary information* they needed to ingest.
 They needed to know that a link is, counterintuitively, represented by the <span class="mono">a</span> tag and not the <span class="mono">link</span> tag.
 They needed to remember that every CSS rule needs to end in a semicolon, or things fail silently.
 They needed to know about <span class="mono">float</span> and <span class="mono">clear</span> and the fact that <span class="mono">div</span> defaults to <span class="mono">display: block</span> but <span class="mono">span</span> doesn't. *And they were still dealing with the easy stuff.*

 So I think the first difficulty of programming could be summarized thusly:

-***To make any sort of computer program, even a very simple one, the amount of random stuff you need to know is completely bananas.***
+***To make any sort of computer program, even a very simple one, the amount of arbitrary stuff you need to know is completely bananas.***

 -------